 If the harness reports "incorrect" on your results, use cilkscreen to identify any data races that might exist in your code.
-(Don't forget that you must build the debug version of your code for cilkscreen to report line numbers where data races occur.)

 You can use any multicore shared-memory machine you want for this homework.
 The course web page has a pointer to download the Cilk system for any Intel-architecture machine.
-I suggest that you debug on your own machine or on CSIL (which has Cilk installed, and dual-core machines), and then do performance runs on Triton.
+I suggest that you debug on your own machine or on CSIL (which has Cilk installed, and dual-core machines), and then do performance runs on Comet.